ColemanFarv/ElevatorCode-/README.md

 Overall Design:

 The overall design uses one Arduino as the main control system, which wirelessly communicates to three other Arduinos that act as Elevators.
 Each of the 3 elevator Arduinos have the same code with only their unique identifier changed (a,b,c), whereas the main control Arduino has a much more complex code with the functions for deciding where the elevators go.
 The main Arduino sends out a message to each Arduino approixmately every 2 seconds with the next floor destination.
 The elevators will also send back if they have a request when needed.
 Overall the current location of the elevators are shown on each LCD display and the main control shows all 3 locations.

+Code for non-home base will be uploaded shorly